-I’m sure you’ve heard the expression, putting the cart before the horse.
-Well that’s not this project, the project before this one is that.
-Because I showed you these cute eggs in another project before I showing you how I made them.
-If you are a procrastinator like me you might be looking for some quick projects to make for Easter that will have a big impact.
-These easy painted Easter Eggs are just the thing.
-You can easily make them in an afternoon.
+I showed you these cute eggs in another project before I showed you how I made them.
+If you’re a procrastinator like me you might be looking for some quick projects to make for Easter that will have a big impact.
+These easy painted Easter Eggs are just the thing and you can make them in an afternoon.

 Easy Painted Easter Eggs – Supply List